Breast Reconstruction after Mastectomy

 It takes several weeks for inflammation to decrease and the breasts’ shape and position to improve.
 As time passes, many women will experience the return of some breast sensation, scar lines will become less visible.

-If you have had a mastectomy and are interested in learning more about the breast reconstruction procedures that are available in Fort Lauderdale, contact Thomassen Plastic Surgery today.
+If you are interested in learning more about breast reconstruction in Fort Lauderdale, contact Thomassen Plastic Surgery.

 Share this Post